 THANK YOU for helping bring poetry to people across Oklahoma and beyond.

-Thank you for doing what you do, spreading the love of poetry and creating this retreat.
+Thank you for doing what you do, spreading the love of poetry.
 I’m inspired by your story about creating the museum to pass down through generations, and even after 3 hours there, I felt like there was still so much to uncover, new details with every examination.
 The secrets of the place are abundant, and finding them was a true pleasure.
 It reminded me of the joy of artistic creation and provided a place of safety in a world that doesn’t always support the artist’s life.
 For a brief moment, I felt like a true artist.
 I only wish I had come sooner, so I could go back more often.–Cheryl Kutcher